Table of Contents

 Caption: An example of mosaic augmentation (image source).

-In simple words, it is combining 4 different images into one so that the model can learn to deal with varied and difficult images.
-It uses other augmentation techniques also along with mosaic augmentation.
+In simple words, it combines 4 different images into one so that the model can learn to deal with varied and difficult images.
+It uses other augmentation techniques also, along with mosaic augmentation.

 Comparison Between YOLOv5 and YOLOv3